mvaudel/trioGen/docs/cli/LdPruning.md

 #### Additional Parameters

 ```
--r/--minR2                The minimal ld r2 to consider two markers in LD.
+-r/--minR2                The minimal LD r2 to consider two markers in LD.
 Default: 0.05.
 Min value: value used when generating the LD matrix file.
 -p/--maxP                 The maximal p-value to consider.
 Default: 1e-6.
 -id/--idColName           The name of the variant id column.
 Default: 'variantId'.
 -pn/--pColName            The name of the p-value column.
 Default: 'h.intercept.p'.